bendechrai/write-your-own-web-store-in-hours/STEP-2-NEW-REACT-PROJECT.md

 🧪 Make sure `netlify dev` is still running and check out your new web site.
 Manually add `/success` to the end of the URL to test the second page.

-💡 Make this looks much prettier by replacing `/src/App.css` with the file by the same name in `/workshop-assets`.
+💡 Make this look much prettier by replacing `/src/App.css` with the contents of [`/workshop-assets/App.css`](https://raw.githubusercontent.com/bendechrai/write-your-own-web-store-in-hours/main/workshop-assets/App.css) in this repo.

 ![spacer](workshop-assets/readme-images/spacer.png)